 14. Run Apple Diagnostics

 The final tip before taking your Mac to an authorized service center is to run Apple Diagnostics.
 It is a built-in tool that helps detect any hardware issues.
-Check out this article to find the steps for your Mac.
+Follow the steps below based on the chip your Mac is equipped with.

 15. Take your Mac to an authorized service center